bmpbos/arepa/doc/README.txt

 *Solution*
  All configuration information is in the **etc** folder of every directory.
 See the chapter on specific modules for more details on configuration information for a particualr repository.

-5. My
+5. My organisms/datasets are not being downloaded!

-10. How do I cite ARepA?
+6. How do I cite ARepA?

 Acknowledgements